• Lassie Web: Movies/Other Media

 Lassie Come Home, 1943

-Eric Knight wrote the original as a short story for The Saturday Evening Post and was encouraged to turn it into a novel.
+Eric Knight wrote the original tale of Lassie as a short story for The Saturday Evening Post and two years later turned it into a novel.
 This was an immediate success and MGM acquired the rights to film it as a movie.
 While due to the interests of time some sequences of the book were left out, much of the movie is filmed exactly as written, down to the dialog.
 The story concerns an unemployed Yorkshire collier who is forced to sell his son's beloved collie to pay for rent and food.
-The dog escapes her new owner and walks the length of Scotland and part of England to return to her young master.
-The best of the movies, sentimental without being sappy, with memorable scenery and performances.
-Stars Crisp and Bruce became rather Lassie movie regulars, both appearing in three of the seven films.
-The cast includes Nigel Bruce (Duke of Rudling), Donald Crisp (Sam Carraclough), Edmund Gwenn (Rowlie Palmer), Elsa Lanchester (Mrs. Carraclough), Roddy McDowall (Joe Carraclough), J. Pat O'Malley (Hynes), Elizabeth Taylor (Priscilla), Ben Webster (Dan'l Fadden), Dame May Whitty (Dally).
+Lassie escapes her new owner and walks the length of Scotland and part of England to return to her young master, encountering kind and cruel humans, physical obstacles, and hunger.
+The best of the MGM movies, sentimental without being sappy, with memorable scenery (although it was filmed in California rather than in Great Britain) and performances.
+Stars Crisp and Bruce both became rather Lassie movie regulars, appearing in three of the seven films.
+A female collie was initially cast in the role of Lassie, but was too nervous to go through with some of the scenes, so, after doing an outstanding job negotiating the river scene as a stunt dog, Frank and Rudd Weatherwax's collie "Pal," a dog they had received in lieu of a debt, was cast instead.
+The human cast includes Nigel Bruce (Duke of Rudling), Donald Crisp (Sam Carraclough), Edmund Gwenn (Rowlie Palmer), Elsa Lanchester (Mrs. Carraclough), Roddy McDowall (Joe Carraclough), J. Pat O'Malley (Hynes), Elizabeth Taylor (Priscilla), Ben Webster (Dan'l Fadden), Dame May Whitty (Dally).

 Son of Lassie, 1944

-The second of the films, although a sequel to the first, was filmed as an action adventure.
-Peter Lawford played an adult Joe Carraclough, joining the RAF in World War II, and Lassie played Lassie's son Laddie, who, while not a capable war dog, is so devoted to his young master that he manages to stay one step behind her master when he's shot down behind enemy lines.
-For an action picture, the movie is slightly too slow, and the three kids who find Laddie behind enemy lines are some of the worst child actors you'll ever see.
+The second of the films, although a sequel to the first, was filmed as an action adventure war movie rather than a sentimental drama.
+Peter Lawford plays an adult Joe Carraclough who joins the RAF in World War II, and Priscilla, the Duke's granddaughter, now played by June Lockhart, has become his love interest.
+The story focuses on Lassie's son Laddie (played by Lassie), who at first shows himself to be incapable of the war dog training now going on at the Duke of Rudling's kennel.
+Joe is stationed at an RAF base nearby, and Laddie almost nightly escapes to be with him.
+On one mission, on which Laddie has stowed aboard Joe's bomber, the plane is shot down behind enemy lines, and Laddie and Joe are separated, but he manages to stay one step behind her master.
+For an action picture, the movie is slightly too slow, and the kids who find Laddie are some of the worst child actors ever.
+But Laddie's faithful pursuit forms a tense plot.
 A plus: the majority of the film was shot in Norway and there's some great scenery.
-The rest of the cast includes Donald Crisp (Sam Carraclough), June Lockhart (Priscilla), Nigel Bruce (Duke of Rudling), William Severn (Henrik), Leon Ames (Anton), Donald Curtis (Sergeant Eddie Brown), and Robert Lewis (Sergeant Schmidt).
+The rest of the cast includes Donald Crisp (Sam Carraclough), Nigel Bruce (Duke of Rudling), William Severn (Henrik), Leon Ames (Anton), Donald Curtis (Sergeant Eddie Brown), and Robert Lewis (Sergeant Schmidt).

-♦ This movie is available on videotape and DVD.
+♦ This movie is available on DVD and was released on VHS video.

 Courage of Lassie, 1946

-Young Kathie Merrick saves a collie puppy who has been shot and brings him up to be a champion shepherd dog.
-However, while rounding up strays one day, the dog is involved in an accident, is lost, and subsequently is trained as a war dog.
+Young farmgirl Kathie Merrick saves a collie puppy who has been shot, names him "Bill," and trains him to be a champion shepherd dog.
+Girl and dog live a halcyon existence until one day, while rounding up strays, Bill is involved in an accident, is lost, and, and since he has no identification, is given to the Army and trained as a battlefield messenger dog.
+The collie proves invaluable to the troops he serves, but after being wounded in the line of duty, is sent home to be retrained.
+Like a soldier, he suffers battle fatigue, and this proves to be his undoing when he escapes from the boxcar taking him to the rehabilitation facility.
+He is very close to where he used to live with Kathie and unconsciously starts making his way home, but worries sheep and other livestock.
+When he does finally return to Kathie, she is stunned to find out he will be put on trial and may be destroyed.
 This is a nice kids' film up to the time "Bill" goes to war; it is rather unflinching about the hardships faced by the K9 Corps and might upset very small children.
-The cast includes Elizabeth Taylor (Kathie Merrick), Frank Morgan (Harry MacBain), Tom Drake (Sergeant Smitty), Selena Royle (Mrs. Merrick), Harry Davenport (Judge Payson), George Cleveland (Old Man), Catherine McLeod (Alice Merrick), Morris Ankrum (Farmer Crews), Mitchell Lewis (Gil Elson), and Carl "Alfalfa" Switzer (Youth).
+The cast includes Elizabeth Taylor (Kathie Merrick), Frank Morgan (Harry MacBain), Tom Drake (Sergeant Smitty), Selena Royle (Mrs. Merrick), Harry Davenport (Judge Payson), George Cleveland (Elderly Man), Catherine McLeod (Alice Merrick), Morris Ankrum (Farmer Crews), Mitchell Lewis (Gil Elson), and Carl "Alfalfa" Switzer (Youth).

-♦ This movie is available on videotape and DVD.
+♦ This movie is available on DVD and was released on VHS video.

 Hills of Home (Master of Lassie), 1948

-Edmund Gwenn, most famous for his role in Miracle on 34th Street, stars as country doctor William MacLure, determined to bring modern medicine to his patients.
-Lassie is almost an incidental character in portions of this film, playing a dog Gwenn adopts who is terrified of water, referred to as "Girl" or "Lass" throughout, however she has an outstanding rescue scene with an icy bridge and also contributes to a dramatic scene on the practical use of ether.
+Edmund Gwenn, most famous for his role as Kris Kringle in Miracle on 34th Street, stars as country doctor William MacLure, who is determined to bring modern medicine to the Highland patients who remain wary of his practice.
+He rescues an abused collie dog who he hopes to use as a messenger, but she is terrified of water thanks to having almost drowned at the hands of a brutal previous owner.
+Lassie is almost an incidental character in portions of this film, referred to as "Girl" or "Lass" throughout, however she has an outstanding rescue scene with an icy bridge and also contributes to a dramatic scene on the practical use of ether.
 Other cast includes Donald Crisp (Drumsheugh), Tom Drake (Tammas Milton), Janet Leigh (Margit Mitchell), Rhys Williams (Mr. Milton), Reginald Owen (Hopps), and Alan Napier (Sir George).

 The Sun Comes Up, 1948

-Marjorie Kinnan Rawlings wrote this script specifically for Jeanette MacDonald and Lassie, concerning a opera star who retreats to a country town after her son is killed in a traffic accident, taking the boy's collie, whom she still blames for the accident, with her.
+Marjorie Kinnan Rawlings wrote this script specifically for Jeanette MacDonald and Lassie, concerning a opera star who retreats to a country town after her son is killed in a traffic accident, taking the boy's collie, whom she still blames for the accident (her son was killed trying to save the dog from getting hit by a car), with her.
 An orphan boy falls in love with the collie and ultimately MacDonald falls in love with him.
 Lassie does lots of great stunts, but the script is no great shakes and the stereotypical country folks are really silly today.
 Other cast includes Claude Jarman Jr (Jerry), Jeanette MacDonald (Helen Lorfield Winter), Lloyd Nolan (Thomas I. Chandler), Percy Kilbride (Mr. Willie B. Williegood), Lewis Stone (Arthur Norton), Nicholas Joy (Victor Alvord), Margaret Hamilton (Mrs. Golightly), Hope Landin (Mrs. Pope), Esther Somers (Susan, the maid), and Dwayne Hickman (Hank Winter).

 Challenge to Lassie, 1949

 An old Scottish shepherd bringing his flock to town is set on by young toughs and later dies of his injuries.
-His faithful collie refuses to leave his side and takes up vigil at his grave, infuriating town officials who simply consider her a collarless stray.
-This is an adaptation of the Greyfriars Bobby story, based on actual fact about a Skye terrier who maintained a 12-year vigil at his master's grave.
-In 1963, Disney did a film using the original story, and Donald Crisp, who played the shepherd in the Lassie version, plays the church sexton and graveyard keeper in the Disney version!
+His faithful collie refuses to leave his side and takes up vigil at his grave, infuriating town officials who simply consider her a collarless stray, but the townspeople are impressed by the dog's fidelity and take up a collection to buy her a collar and dog license.
+After a civil trial, Lassie is given leave to stay at her master's side.
+This is an adaptation of the legendary Greyfriars Bobby story; Bobby, a Skye terrier belonging to a night watchman named John Gray, maintained a 14-year vigil at his master's grave in the Greyfriars kirkyard in Edinburgh.
+There is a statue of Bobby in Edinburgh today, although the veracity of the story has often been called into question.
+In 1963, Disney did a film using the original story, and Donald Crisp, who played the shepherd in the Lassie version, plays the church sexton and graveyard keeper (Edmund Gwenn's role here) in the Disney version!
 The cast includes Geraldine Brooks (Susan Brown), Donald Crisp (Jock Gray), Ross Ford (William Traill), Edmund Gwenn (John Traill), Lumsden Hare (MacFarland), Charles Irwin (Sergeant Major), Alan Napier (Lord Provost), Kathryn Beaumont (Little Girl), and Reginald Owen (Sergeant Davie).

 The Painted Hills, 1951

-♦ This movie has been available on videotape and is also available on DVD from several different distributors.
+♦ This movie is available on DVD from several different distributors and was released on VHS video.

 Lassie's Great Adventure, 1963

-Re-edited from the five-part 1963 TV story "The Journey," the story has Timmy and Lassie accidentally trapped in the basket of a balloon that blows away in a freak storm and finally crashes in the Canadian wilderness.
-As they escape to solid ground, they have to survive in the wilderness together.
+Re-edited into a theatrical feature from the five-part 1963 TV story "The Journey," which was the only story with the Martin family filmed in color, the story has Timmy and Lassie accidentally trapped in the basket of a carnival balloon that Timmy was trying to prevent from blowing away from its moorings in a freak windstorm.
+The wind carries the balloon northward and finally becomes entangled in towering pines in the Canadian wilderness.
+Timmy uses all his Boy Scout training to get them down from the tree; once on solid ground, they must survive in the wilderness together and find their way back to the nearest human settlement.
 What was a fine adventure on TV looks a little padded in the movies, but it's a nice chance to see the Martin family and Lassie in color—the series itself didn't go to color until 1965.
 Cast includes June Lockhart (Ruth), Hugh Reilly (Paul), Jon Provost (Timmy), Patrick Waltz (Pilot), Chinook Pete (Richard Kiel), Richard Simmons (Sgt.
 Major Hardwick), Leo Needham (Henty), Robert Howard (Sprague), and Will J. White (MacDonald).

 ♦ This movie has been available on videotape and is also available on DVD from several different distributors (the Goodtimes Video DVD is of particular poor quality).
 The Region 2 (British) DVD version is better in quality but has a different title and credit sequence and has been edited by three minutes.